swaptacular/swpt_accounts/protocol.rst

 ---------------

-Upon receiving this message, the server tries to secure some amount, to eventually transfer it from sender's account to recipient's account.
+Upon receiving this message, the server tries to secure some amount, to eventually make a transfer from sender's account to recipient's account.

 debtor_id : int64